blbadger/blbadger.github.io/language-discreteness.md

 a_g = \mathtt{masterlex \; is \; blue2}
 $$

 indicating that for this input, the information present in the last three tokens (in the output of the first transformer module) is insufficient to determine the identity of the first two tokens.
-The same is observed for the input 'This is a prompt sentence', which for $[:, 2:, :]$ gives the representation
+The same is observed for the input 'This is a prompt sentence', which for `[:, 2:, :]` at the first output layer gives the representation

 $$
 a_g = \mathtt{lex \; Sho₂ \; prompt \; sentence2}